Pagaruyung I inscription

-The Pagaruyung I Inscription, also known as the Bukit Gombak I Inscription, is one of the stone inscriptions left over from the reign of King Adityawarman in the Pagaruyung Kingdom region, West Sumatra.
-This inscription is classified as one of the most important epigraphic sources from the Old Malay period of the 14th century AD.
+Pagaruyung I inscription, also known as the Bukit Gombak I inscription, is one of the stone inscriptions from the reign of King Adityawarman in the Pagaruyung Kingdom region, West Sumatra, Indonesia.
+This inscription is classified as one of the most important epigraphic sources from the Old Malay period of the 14th century CE.
+Carved on a yellowish-brown sandstone block in the shape of an upright rectangular form, the inscription is written in Post Pallava Sumatran script using a mixture of Old Malay and Sanskrit languages.
+According to the chronogram wasur mmuni bhuja sthalam, it dates to 1278 Shaka (1356 CE).

-This inscription was found in an area now known as the Kompleks Prasasti Adityawarman, located in the Jorong Gudam, Nagari Pagaruyung, Tanjung Emas District, Tanah Datar Regency, West Sumatra.
-This complex is located on the slopes of Gombak Hill, on the edge of the highway connecting Pagaruyung with Batusangkar.
-In this complex, there are also a number of other inscriptions numbered Pagaruyung I, Pagaruyung II, to Pagaruyung VIII.
+This inscription was found in the Bukit Gombak area in Baringin village, Lima Kaum District, Tanah Datar Regency, before being relocated to what is now known as the Adityawarman Inscription Complex.
+This complex is located in the Gudam area, Pagaruyung village, Tanjung Emas District, Tanah Datar Regency.
+This complex is located besides the main road connecting Pagaruyung and Batusangkar.
+Within this complex are several inscriptions numbered Pagaruyung I through Pagaruyung VIII.